torvista/Zen_Cart-Structured_Data/README.md

 #### `Product`
 - `availability`: set to `inStock` or `PreOrder`
 - `deliveryLeadTime`: set to `inStock` = 1 day, `Out of Stock/PreOrder` = 7 days
+- `mpn`, `gtin`: not displayed by default.
+Strictly, they are not the retailers model/SKU code and need to be stored/retrieved by custom coding.

 ### Twitter

 minimum dimensions =: 280x150px or will not display